TeamGloomy/TeamGloomy.github.io/pages/mydoc/General/supported_boards.md

 The following SPI drivers are supported on STM32 only (except the Fly-407ZG)

+* TMC2240 - Support is included from 3.5RC1
 * TMC5160 - This includes full sensorless homing and stall detection support